-This yummy looking easy light creamy ricotta cheesecake from Ellie Krieger immediately caught my attention when I came across it in her USA Weekend CookSmart column the Sunday before July 4th.
+This yummy looking easy light ricotta cheesecake from Ellie Krieger immediately caught my attention when I came across it in her USA Weekend CookSmart column the Sunday before July 4th.
 She described it as “Luxuriously creamy and satisfying but with a fraction of the calories and saturated fat of a typical cheesecake, it’s the kind of dessert that lets you have it all.”

 Using part-skim ricotta, reduced fat cream cheese, reduced fat sour cream and skipping a crumb crust all help to significantly lower the calories and fat.

 The verdict?
-This creamy ricotta cheesecake with fresh berries was definitely easy to make.
+This light ricotta cheesecake with fresh berries was definitely easy to make.
 You just whizz everything together in a food processor, pour the mixture into a springform pan and bake for about an hour.
 Since it needs to chill for at least 3 hours, it’s best to make this cheesecake ahead.
 (I baked it on July 3 and let it sit in the refrigerator overnight before brushing with jam and topping with berries on the 4th.)

-My version turned out a bit runnier than expected.
+My version turned out a bit softer than expected.
 I baked it for the full 55 minutes suggested and it seemed set, but it might have been better with another 5-10 minutes of oven time.
 I also used nonfat Greek yogurt instead of reduced-fat sour cream, which could have had an effect on the texture.

-It still tasted really good, but it’s not going on my “make again” list.
+This light ricotta cheesecake tasted really good, but it’s not going on my “make again” list.

-I love Ellie but her recipes have been hit and miss for me, so the next time I want a lighter healthier cheesecake I’m going to stick with a recipe from one of my tried and true favorite light dessert books, Enlightened Cakes: More Than 100 Decadently Light Layer Cakes, Bundt Cakes, Cupcakes, Cheesecakes, and More, All with Less Fat and Fewer Calories by Camilla Saulsbury or Perfect Light Desserts: Fabulous Cakes, Cookies, Pies, and More Made with Real Butter, Sugar, Flour, and Eggs, All Under 300 Calories Per Generous Serving by Nick Malgieri.
+I love Ellie but her recipes have been hit and miss for me.
+The next time I want a lighter healthier cheesecake I’m going to stick with a recipe from one of my tried and true favorite light dessert books, Enlightened Cakes: More Than 100 Decadently Light Layer Cakes, Bundt Cakes, Cupcakes, Cheesecakes, and More, All with Less Fat and Fewer Calories by Camilla Saulsbury or Perfect Light Desserts: Fabulous Cakes, Cookies, Pies, and More Made with Real Butter, Sugar, Flour, and Eggs, All Under 300 Calories Per Generous Serving by Nick Malgieri.
 They never let me down.

 - 15 ounces part-skim ricotta cheese